arbor-sim/arbor/doc/concepts/mechanisms.rst

 * ``bbp_catalogue`` For models published by the Blue Brain Project (BBP).
 * ``allen_catalogue`` For models published on the Allen Brain Atlas Database.

-A fourth catalogue ``stochasitic_catalogue`` provides mechanisms expressed as stochastic differential
+A fourth catalogue ``stochastic_catalogue`` provides mechanisms expressed as stochastic differential
 equations:

 * *noisy_expsyn_curr* Synapse mechanism similar to *expsyn_curr*, where the exponential decay is